Climate Outlook for March - August 2015

 Temperature and Precipitation Outlook:

-The APCC forecast indicates that the positive air temperature anomalies will prevail over the northern extratropics with an exception of the North Atlantic and Greenland.
-Anomalously warm will be the tropical Pacific, the Indian Ocean and the western North Atlantic.
-Negative temperature anomalies are expected in the subtropical western North Pacific, eastern North Atlantic, subtropical eastern South Pacific and southern seas.
-Above normal precipitation is probable in the southern Indian Ocean, western equatorial Pacific, south-western North America.
-Below normal precipitation is expected in the Maritime Continent, western North Pacific, equatorial Atlantic and Indian Oceans, eastern South Pacific, South Africa.
+The APCC forecast indicates that the positive temperature anomalies will prevail over the globe, with the strongest anomalies being expected over the Arctic, mid-latitude Eurasia and the western North Pacific.
+Negative temperature anomalies are expected in the subtropical western North Pacific, eastern North Atlantic and along the Antarctic coast.
+Above normal precipitation is expected in the central equatorial Pacific, eastern North Pacific, mid-latitude Eurasia, western North Atlantic and tropical Africa.
+Below normal precipitation is expected over the Maritime Continent and western North Pacific, eastern South Pacific, equatorial Atlantic and northern South America.

-In the boreal late spring-summer 2015 the positive temperature anomalies are expected to prevail over the much of the tropical oceans in the northern hemisphere, with the highest temperature anomalies mostly probable over the tropical Pacific, Eurasia and North America.
-Above normal precipitation is expected in the equatorial and northern tropical Pacific.
-Meanwhile, below normal precipitation is expected to persist over the maritime continent, Central America and equatorial Atlantic.
+The wide spread positive temperature anomalies are expected to persist into the boreal summer 2015.
+The highest temperature anomalies are expected over North Eurasia, the tropical and eastern extratropical Pacific, Indian ocean, southern Pacific, and North Atlantic.
+The negative temperature anomalies are expected to remain along the Antarctic coast.
+Above normal precipitation is expected in the eastern equatorial Pacific, east and south-east Asia.
+Below normal precipitation is expected to persist over the maritime continent, Central America and equatorial Atlantic.